-In 2009 (most current statistics available), 98.2% of nursing degree graduates and 100% of nursing diploma graduates found employment after graduation and licensure.
+In 2009 (most current statistics available), 100% of nursing diploma graduates found employment after graduation and licensure.

 The Hennepin Technical College practical nursing program is approved by the Minnesota Board of Nursing, and graduates are eligible to take the NCLEX-PN licensure exam.